Can You Get a New Job While You’re Pregnant (And How to Interview)?

 Here’s a funny story: I went into the company’s NYC office to meet and greet some faces (just a few, as a lot of my teammates were remote or based in other parts of the US) when I was around 22 or 23 weeks pregnant.
 I had just started “showing,” but I wasn’t telling anyone yet that I was pregnant, nor was I being open about my news.

-(Here’s me on the train platform heading into work, hiding my baby bump with a big water bottle)
+(Here’s me on the train platform heading into work, partaking in just one of the many ways to hide a baby bump, with a big water bottle!)

 So on this day when I went into the office, I wore a loose blouse, and a lightweight scarf to cover my middle section, to distract from any bulging roundness in my shirt.
 Turns out, it was all in my head.